wellcometrust/ncw-terraform-modules/AWS/pull-request-template/pull_request_template.md

 >*Optional field if you would like to add any analysis not captured in the risk assessment.

 ### Back Out Plan
->Describe the steps you will take to revert the pull request to its pre-implementation state.
-Be specific, if particular objects need to be restored provide the name and location of the object.
+Revert pull request and redeploy

 ### Test Plan
 >Populate the test plan with steps you will take to test the pull request